Fire Extinguisher Testing Services

-New Zealand Standards say that fire extinguishers should be tested at regular intervals to ensure proper function.
-Here are some guidelines on proper fire extinguisher testing and maintenance.
+New Zealand Standards say fire extinguishers should be tested regularly to ensure proper function.
+Here are some guidelines on proper fire extinguisher servicing.

-You should test the fire extinguishers at least once per year as stipulated in NZS 4503-2005.
-Fire extinguishers should be checked and tested by a licensed fire protection company for accurate results.
+You should test fire equipment at least once per year as stipulated in NZS 4503-2005.
+In addition, a local service provider should check and test fire extinguishers for accurate results.

 Staff should carry out routine quick inspections to ensure that the extinguisher is still in good working order.

 You want to ensure extinguishers are always in good working condition and ready for use.
-You can do this by hiring a professional fire company to perform the maintenance and testing for fire extinguishers.
+You can hire a professional fire company to perform the service.

 Many fire extinguishers have chemicals in the canister.
 Heavy chemicals may settle down in the canister and disrupt the mixture of chemicals in the extinguisher.
 This, in turn, prevents the extinguisher from being able to put out fires properly.
-You should give your extinguishers a little shake once a month to keep the chemical mix healthy.
+It would help if you gave your extinguishers a little shake once a month to keep the chemical mix healthy.
 Check to see if your extinguishers have a distorted chemical mixture.

-Proper fire extinguisher placement should also be considered.
-Everyone in the building should have access to a fire extinguisher.
+Proper fire equipment placement should also be considered.
+Everyone in the building should have access to it.
 This is important because, without that access, there’s no point in even having an extinguisher.

-Also be sure to check the body of the extinguisher for any dents, leaks, wear and tear, rust, and other issues.
-Check the pins and seals of the extinguisher to ensure they aren’t broken.
+Also, check the extinguisher’s body for dents, leaks, wear and tear, rust, and other issues.
+Finally, check the pins and seals of the extinguisher to ensure they aren’t broken.

 Fire extinguishers must be tested every 12 months.
-If the extinguisher doesn’t have a pressure gauge, then it should also be weighed to verify it is still full.
-Certain kinds of fire extinguisher could require extra tasks to be done.
-Extinguishers should be emptied out, pressure tested and refilled every five years.
-Some extinguishers may require period servicing every 3, 5, or 6 years as well.
+If the extinguisher doesn’t have a pressure gauge, it should also be weighed to verify it is still full.
+Extinguishers should be emptied out, pressure tested and re-filled every five years.
+Some extinguishers may also require period servicing every 3, 5, or 6 years.

-The date and results of tests – as well as the interval between tests – should be marked on the PVC tagged attached to the fire extinguisher.
+The date and results of tests – as well as the interval between tests – should be marked on the PVC tag attached to the cylinder.

 Outside of that, there is no need for any other work so long as visual inspections of the extinguisher show that the unit is in good work order.
-The only other time to take action would be if the unit is too light or the gauge indicates that it is under pressure.
-This extra work is approved by clients before being undertaken by our inspectors.
-Fire extinguishers should always be refilled as necessary between service, though, even if they are only slightly discharged.
+The only other time to take action would be if the unit is too light or the gauge indicates it is under pressure.
+Clients approve this extra work before being undertaken by our service inspectors.
+Fire extinguishers should always be re-filled between services, even if they are only slightly discharged.

 Our Fire Extinguisher Service and Inspection Includes;

-In addition to regular testing and inspections, your fire extinguishers might need repair work or recharging.
+In addition to regular testing and inspections, your extinguishers might need repair work or recharging to continue functioning correctly.
 We come prepared to complete these tasks for you while performing on-site evaluations, so there is no downtime in ensuring your property’s extinguishers stay completely operational.